greg-raven/Uncommon-Sense/_posts/2023-05-20-self-discipline.md

 ---
-title: 'Liberty is the luxury of self-discipline'
+title: "Liberty is the luxury of self-discipline"
 layout: post
 categories:
 - liberty